groupserver/gs.group.list.sender/docs/standard.rst

 Standard header adaptors
 ========================

+.. currentmodule:: gs.group.list.sender.headers

-There are fourteen standard adaptors.
-Two `delete headers`_, there are nine adaptors that `add headers`_, and three complex adaptors that `modify headers`_.
+There are fifteen standard adaptors.
+Two `delete headers`_, there are ten adaptors that `add headers`_, and three complex adaptors that `modify headers`_.

 Delete headers